 All candidates must sit module 1 SHEA Core.
-Following this you will also need to sit Module 5 ‘form of authority’ if you just require registration as a CP or AE to issue or receive FOA for access to operational sites to carry out non-hazardous work such as grass cutting, fencing or minor maintenance.
+Following this you will also need to sit Module 5 ‘form of authority’ if you just require registration as a CP or AE to issue or receive FOA for access to operational sites to carry out lower hazard work - examples include grass cutting, painting, fencing (with no digging) or minor maintenance.

-If you need to apply for registration to give or receive permits to work and/or forms and authority as per the previous SCO 1&2 registration you must sit Module 1, 2 and 5 – AE’s will sit a different assessment to CP’s for module 2 but can attend the same course.
+If you need to apply for registration to give or receive permits to work and/or forms and authority as per the previous SCO 1&2 registration you must sit Module 1 (Core), 2 (PTW) and 5 (FOA) – AE’s will sit a different assessment to CP’s for module 2 but can attend the same course.

-For any CP or AE candidates wishing to be registered to authorise or prepare and/or receive Routine Operational permitry you must complete Module 1, 2, and 4.
+For any CP or AE candidates wishing to be registered to authorise or prepare and/or receive Routine Operational permitry you must complete Module 1 (Core) , 2 (PTW), and 4 (RO).

-For any CP or AE candidates wishing to be registered to authorise or prepare and/or receive Routine Operational permitry and Non-routine operational permitry you must complete Module 1, 2, 3 and 4.
+For any CP or AE candidates wishing to be registered to authorise or prepare and/or receive Routine Operational permitry and Non-routine operational permitry you must complete Module 1 (Core), 2 (PTW), 3 (NRO) and 4 (RO).

-You will also need module 5 Forms of authority if you are going to need to issue as an AE or receive this permitry as a CP.
+You will also need module 5 (Forms of authority) if you are going to need to issue these permits as an AE or receive this permitry as a CP.

-Please note training is only 1 step in becoming registered as an AE/CP please see full requirements in GL6 ed3.
+Please note training is only the first step in becoming registered as an AE/CP please see full requirements in GL6 ed3.

 Courses will be available from the 28th October 2020 onwards and open courses will be listed on our Open Course Diary Page.